TECNO's #ToneProud Campaign Aspires to End Skin Tone Bias in Imaging Technology to Represent Full Human Diversity

 Join TECNO's Campaign to Embrace Your #ToneProud Attitude

 To mark the launch of the #ToneProud campaign, TECNO is calling on consumers worldwide to celebrate skin tone diversity and show that they are proud of their own skin tones.
-Users across the globe are invited to discover their own skin tone code at 268toneproud.com.
-This website tool utilizes TECNO's inclusive 268 skin tone patches to help raise awareness of the diversity of humanity and skin tones.
-By gaining a deeper understanding of their own skin tones, consumers can join the conversation by sharing their portrait with skin tone code on Instagram using the hashtags #ToneProud, #UniversalTone, and #TECNO.
-This sends a united message that everyone should be proud of their own skin tones.
+Users across the globe are invited to discover their own skin tone code at www.tecno-mobile.com/universaltone.
+This website utilizes TECNO's inclusive 268 skin tone patches to help raise awareness of the diversity of humanity and skin tones, encouraging everyone to be proud of their own skin tone.

 "Over many years, TECNO has attached great importance to consumer research, and so we understand that skin tone misrepresentation (and underrepresentation) is an issue of real significance for our consumers especially in the emerging markets," said Jack Guo, General Manager of TECNO.
 "Through the #ToneProud campaign, we are standing with consumers, especially the misrepresented or underrepresented consumers, to make the case for greater inclusivity, while at the same time continuing to heavily invest in imaging R&D to innovate technologies to make a real impact on this problem."